Pranavj17/mcp-server-graylog/README.md

 Model Context Protocol (MCP) server for Graylog log searching.
 Search logs by absolute/relative timestamps, filter by streams, and debug production issues directly from Claude Desktop.

-> **Built for production debugging** - Search Graylog logs using exact timestamps from Sentry errors, filter by application streams, and get actionable insights.
+> **Built for production debugging** - Search Graylog logs using exact timestamps, filter by application streams, and get actionable insights for troubleshooting production issues.

 ## Features